Mzying2001/sw/README.en.md

 + **Based on Windows API**:
   SimpleWindow is a framework based on the Windows API with no additional dependencies.

-+ **Supports Properties**:
-  It implements property syntax similar to C#, allowing for intuitive access and modification of object properties.

 + **High DPI Support**:
   Native support for high DPI using DIP (Device Independent Pixels) as the default unit of measurement.